foc-me/local-indexed/readme.md

     const stores = await indexed.stores() // ["store"]
     ```

-    stores cannot have the same name so that creating an existing store will throw an exception
+    Stores cannot have the same name so that creating an existing store will throw an exception.

     ```javascript
     import localIndexed from "@focme/local-indexed"